 Andreas Frischknecht has been with the Firm since its founding in May 2009.
-Andy has nearly 14 years of dispute resolution experience and has litigated a broad range of cases in the state and federal courts in New York and elsewhere, in trial courts and on appeal.
+Andy has 15 years of dispute resolution experience and has litigated a broad range of cases in the state and federal courts in New York and elsewhere, in trial courts and on appeal.
 He regularly represents corporate clients in transnational cases, including complex commercial contract and financial disputes, as well as sovereign clients in disputes arising under the Foreign Sovereign Immunities Act.
 Additionally, Andy has represented clients in international arbitrations under the ICC, SIAC and NAI Rules, and in subsequent award enforcement proceedings.
 Andy’s “impressive” ability to become “expert in a specific area that is the focus of the arbitration” has been recognized by Legal 500 USA.

 Andy is a member of the American and International Bar Associations and the Federal Bar Council.
 Before joining Chaffetz Lindsey, Andy was with Clifford Chance for over three years and, prior to that, with Hughes Hubbard & Reed LLP from 2002 to 2006.
 He is a bilingual English and German speaker and a dual Swiss-American citizen and regularly represents German-speaking clients in U.S. proceedings.

 Andy is the co-editor of Chaffetz Lindsey’s New York Commercial Litigation Report.